iterative/ldb-resources/_README_draft.md

 For example, DVC actively manages the model repository and interprets datasets as cached files under full version control.
 On the other hand, LDB is an indexing service over immutable storage and treats datasets as collections of pointers.
 This lightweight approach relies on storage immutability to guarantee access, but offers higher speed and better flexibility.
 In addition, LDB understands annotations and can group sparse objects into datasets by queries.

-If your data is indexed by LDB while your models are run by DVC, the two tools will happily work together.
-DVC can recognize LDB datasets as data sources, and LDB can utilize the shared DVC cache.
+If your data is indexed by LDB while your models are run by DVC, the two tools will happily work together, [see more recipes here](documentation/Getting-started-with-LDB.md).

 ## Contributing